karlch/vimiv/readme.md

 Vimiv comes with two configuration files.
 The vimivrc for general settings and the keys.conf for all keybindings.
 See vimivrc(5) for further information.

-The old configuration file vimivrc.py used in versions up to 0.4 is now deprecated and can be deleted.

 ## Dependencies
 * python3
 * python-gobject